alexkasema/alx-backend-user-data/0x03-user_authentication_service/README.md

 Create a Flask app that has a single GET route ("/") and use flask.jsonify to return a JSON payload of the form:

 {"message": "Bienvenue"}
+## app.py
+Register user
+In this task, you will implement the end-point to register a user.
+Define a users function that implements the POST /users route.

+Import the Auth object and instantiate it at the root of the module as such:

+from auth import Auth

+AUTH = Auth()
+The end-point should expect two form data fields: "email" and "password".